-All new and existing point source industrial stormwater discharges associated with industrial activity require an NPDES Stormwater Permit from the Tennessee Division of Water Resources.
-Most common is a general permit which is available to almost any industry, but there is also an option of obtaining an individual permit.
+All new and existing point source stormwater discharges associated with industrial activity require coverage under an NPDES Stormwater Permit from the Tennessee Division of Water Resources.
+The most common way to obtain coverage is the TMSP, which is available to almost any industry, but there is also an option of obtaining an individual permit.

 1) is regulated by an individual NPDES permit

 3) is subject to EPA effluent limitations